AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

-### 📌 Item 46: Define non-member functions inside templates when type conversions are desired on all arguments
+### 📌 Item 46: Define non-member functions inside templates (as friends) when type conversions are desired on all arguments

 - Implicit type conversion functions are **never** considered during _template argument deduction_.
 - Class templates **don’t** depend on _template argument deduction_ (which applies only to function templates).